Sleepness/UberFrontendValidationBundle/Resources/doc/index.md

 1) If you want to disable validation for some reasons you need only to remove `form_themes` property from Twig configuration

+2) If you want to override styles, or some script parts, you can override `SleepnessUberFrontendValidation::form_validation.html.twig` template.

 #### Note.
 1) If you create submit button using form builder, - you are safe, else, - add `class="form_submit_button"` attribute to your form's submitting field.